AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/SharpShooterReportsRunner/Readme.md

   -Password                 AQTS credentials. [default: admin]

   ========================= SharpShooter Reports options:
-  -TemplatePath             Path of the SharpShooter Reports template file (*.RST) -OutputPath               Path to the generated report output.
+  -TemplatePath             Path of the SharpShooter Reports template (*.RST) or Aquarius Report template (*.ART) file.
+  -OutputPath               Path to the generated report output.
 Only PDF output is supported.
   -LaunchReportDesigner     When true, launch the SharpShooter Report Designer. [default: False]